 DPR constructed the new Digital Arts Building at University of California, Santa Cruz, which included approximately 24,000 sq. ft. of office space, conference rooms, studio, research and teaching space.
 The showcase space is the media lab, a two-story flex space that can be used for a variety of purposes.

-The project is a ground-up, structural steel building nestled into the hillside.
+The project entailed construction of a ground-up, structural steel building nestled into the hillside.
 The team had to excavate the site and remediate sink holes common to the campus.
-To further protect the structure, it is built on micropiles and utilizes Buckling Reinforced Brace Frames to withstand seismic activity.
+To further protect the structure, it was built on micropiles and utilized Buckling Reinforced Brace Frames to withstand seismic activity.

 Built in the middle of an operating campus in the middle of the school year, great care was taken to minimize disruption to student and faculty activities.
 Working closely with campus officials, disruptive activities have been timed to avoid affecting day-to-day operations.
-Additionally, the project team has taken great care to protect all trees on campus as well as design and implement a comprehensive Storm Water Pollution Prevention Plan (SWPPP).
+Additionally, the project team took great care to protect all trees on campus as well as designed and implemented a comprehensive Storm Water Pollution Prevention Plan (SWPPP).

 - Quantity Take-off

 - Self Perform Work Detailing

 - Total Station Integration